xbeat/Machine-Learning/README.md

 Introduction to Dynamical Systems

 Dynamical systems are mathematical models that describe how a system changes over time.
 In the context of arithmetic, we focus on discrete dynamical systems where the state evolves in discrete time steps.

+## Regression Models and Outlier Sensitivity

+Understanding Regression and Outliers

+Regression models are powerful tools for predicting numerical values, but they often struggle with outliers.
+Outliers are data points that significantly differ from other observations, potentially skewing the model's performance.
+Let's explore this concept with a simple linear regression example.

 ## Machine Learning Lifecycle with Python